 - Cheddar cheese is not naturally yellow.
 All cheese is white, like the milk it is made from.
 Yellow cheeses have had a coloring added to them.1

 - Mozzarella was once only made with milk from a water buffalo.
-Today mozzarella is most often from milk produced by cows.3
+Today mozzarella is most often made from milk produced by cows.3

 Background Agricultural Connections

-The United States ranks second in the world for cheese production and produced about 6 million tons of cheese in 2020.9 In 2021, it was estimated that over 55,000 people were employed in the cheese production industry in the United States.
+The United States ranks second in the world for cheese production and produced about 6 million metric tons of cheese in 2020.9 In 2021 it was estimated that over 55,000 people were employed in the cheese production industry in the United States.
 Cheesemaking is a science, an art, and a craft.
 Science is the tool to transform milk into cheese.
 Art accounts for the creative skills used in the development of new cheese flavors and varieties.
 Crafts represent activities requiring skill.
 Cheesemaking requires many skills.

-Origin of Cheese
+Origin of cheese

-The cheesemaking process uses science and chemistry to remove whey and liquid from milk to form a curd (cheese).7 Along with a vast array of cheese types, there are also a variety of cheese-making processes.
+The cheesemaking process uses science and chemistry to remove whey and liquid from milk to form a curd (cheese).7 Along with a vast array of cheese types, there is also a variety of cheese-making processes.
 Each process shares the same basic components:

 - Milk: All cheese is made from milk.
 In the United States, milk from cows is most common.
 However, many specialty cheeses are made from the milk of sheep, goats, and other mammals.
 Milk is composed of varying amounts of carbohydrates (lactose), fat, protein (casein and whey), vitamins, and minerals.

-- Acid: soft cheeses are made by adding a type of acid to milk to make it coagulate.
+- Acid: Soft cheeses are made by adding a type of acid to milk to make it coagulate.
 Citric acid and vinegar are two examples of acids used in the cheesemaking process.

 - Bacterial Cultures: Chemical changes in milk can be triggered using bacterial cultures.
 The use of beneficial bacteria creates chemical responses in the cheese to enhance specific flavors.

 - Enzymes: The most common enzyme used to make cheese is Rennet.
 Rennet causes the milk to coagulate and is used to make hard cheeses.8 It helps the milk mixture separate the forming curds from the whey.
-Rennet splits off the hydrophillic portion of the casein micelles so it will no longer stay suspended in the aqueous solution of milk.
+Rennet splits off the hydrophilic portion of the casein micelles so it will no longer stay suspended in the aqueous solution of milk.
 Instead, the casein aggregates together to form the curds, while the whey (or liquid portion) separates.7

 - Time: Some cheeses can be made in a short amount of time and others require aging to develop the proper flavor, texture, and moisture levels.